Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 Why is this better?
 - Instrumenting instructions or edges is not sufficient to capture program behavior based on structural characteristics such as functions or loops.
 - Consider the case of instrumenting the entry of a function; such instrumentation should execute only once per function call.
+	- Other binary instrumenters do not directly support instrumenting function entries; instead, users instead instrument the first instruction in the function.
+	-